 - Device performance & health, showing where a PC may have problems, and offering a one-click repair install of the operating system.

 - Firewall & network protection, allowing easy access to network settings.

 - App & browser control, allowing granular control of software and its access to your computer.
-A new “App Throttling” tool allows you to prioritize certain applications to improve performance too.
+A new “App Throttling” tool allows you to prioritise certain applications to improve performance too.

 - Family options, allowing parents to control access to applications and websites to protect their children.